ros2/rcutils/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

 `rcutils` does not have a documented feature list.
-Soon to be added.

 ### Public API Documentation [3.ii]

 `rcutils` does not cover a public API documentation.
-Soon to be added.

 ### License [3.iii]